commons-app/commons-app-documentation/Google-Play-store-listing.md

 - Select the license that you wish to release your picture under
 - Enter as many relevant categories as possible
 - Press Save

+The following guidelines will help you to understand what photos the community is looking for:
+[The tick and cross icons seem to work in the Google Play text editor, but will have to re-draft this part if they don't]
+- ✓ Photos that document the world around you
+- ✓ Photos of notable objects that you find in the Nearby List in the app.
+- ✖ Photos of you or your friends.
+But if you are documenting an event it doesn't matter if they are in the picture.
+- ✖ Photos of poor quality.
+Make sure the things you are trying to document are visible on the picture.

 ## Old Listing (2015):